 Note: The software will not be available until you swipe your Wildcard

 If you would like to take your exams on a laptop computer, you must register for & attend one computerized exam software training session each semester before you can use the software for that semester.
-A list of this semester's scheduled training sessions are located on our website linked to below.
+A list of this semester's scheduled training sessions is located on Blackboard.

 Our computerized exam software runs on Windows Vista, Windows 7, OS X Leopard, OS X Snow Leopard, OS X Lion, and OS X Mountain Lion.
 Windows XP and Windows 8 are NOT supported.
 If you have a Windows XP or Windows 8 computer, you may be able to borrow one of our loaner laptops prior to each exam.
 Loaners are provided on a first come, first serve basis.
 If you would like to use one of our loaners, you must still register for and attend one of the sessions below.